|

 History and Mission of the MRC In the early 1960’s a U.S. Congressional Committee held hearings on the purpose and accuracy of audience research and considered regulation related to the TV and Radio industries.
 These public hearings are commonly referred to as the “Harris Committee Hearings on Broadcast Ratings.”
 After investigation and extensive testimony the Committee determined that Industry self-regulation, including independent audits of rating services was preferable to government intervention.
 The Harris Committee hearings resulted in the formation of an Industry-funded organization to review and accredit audience rating services called the Broadcast Rating Council (now referred to as the MRC).
 Aligned with the actions deemed necessary by the House Committee, the activities of the MRC include:

-The Council seeks to improve the quality of audience measurement by rating services and to provide a better understanding of the applications (and limitations) of rating information.
-The Bylaws of the MRC document the organization’s mission as: “to secure for the media industry and related users audience measurement services that are valid, reliable and effective; to evolve and determine minimum disclosure and ethical criteria for media audience measurement services; and to provide and administer an audit system designed to inform users as to whether such audience measurements are conducted in conformance with the criteria and procedures developed.”
-This mission was established with the support of the House Committee.
+The Council seeks to improve the quality of measurement service products and to provide a better understanding of the applications (and limitations) of the information and services delivered.
+The Bylaws of the MRC document the organization’s mission as: “to secure for the industry and related users measurement services that are valid, reliable and effective; to evolve and determine minimum disclosure and ethical criteria for measurement services; and to provide and administer an audit system designed to inform users as to whether such measurements are conducted in conformance with the criteria and procedures developed.”
+MRC's mission was established with the support of the House Committee.
 MRC Membership Membership is open to any media organization that relies on or uses media research, and each member company is entitled to a seat on the MRC Board of Directors.
-Organizations such as Nielsen or Arbitron that provide media ratings are not allowed to be members.
-Currently there are approximately 95 Board members in total representing TV and Radio Broadcasting, Cable, Print, Internet and Advertising Agency organizations as well as Advertisers and Trade Associations.
-The MRC also maintains formal liaison relationships with the American Association of Advertising Agencies (AAAA), the Advertising Research Foundation (ARF) and the Association of National Advertisers (ANA).
-The MRC Audit and Accreditation ProcessThe central element in the monitoring activity of the MRC is its system of annual external audits of rating service operations performed by a specialized team of independent CPA auditors.
+Organizations whose sole purpose is to provide measurement, such as Nielsen or MRI-Simmons, are not allowed to be members.
+Currently there are approximately 165 Board members in total representing TV and Radio Broadcasting, Cable, Print, Internet and Advertising Agency organizations as well as Advertisers and Trade Associations.
+The MRC also maintains a formal liaison relationship with the Advertising Research Foundation (ARF).
+The MRC Audit and Accreditation ProcessThe central element in the monitoring activity of the MRC is its system of annual external audits of measurement service operations performed by a specialized team of independent CPA auditors.
 MRC audits serve these important functions:

 Syndicated Measurement Services that submit to MRC Accreditation must agree to:

-Resulting audit reports are very detailed containing many methodological and proprietary details of the rating service and illumination of the primary strengths and weaknesses of its operations.
-The reports are confidential among the MRC members, independent CPA firm, and the rating service.
-Audit reports include detailed testing and findings for:
+Resulting audit reports are very detailed containing many methodological and proprietary details of the measurement service and illumination of the primary strengths and weaknesses of its operations.
+The reports are confidential among the MRC members, independent CPA firm, and the service.
+Audit reports include detailed testing and findings across various aspects of the service including:

-Pursuant to the last bullet above, the MRC mandates rating services to disclose many methodology and performance measures, which would be otherwise unknown, for example:
+Pursuant to the last bullet above, the MRC mandates services disclose many methodology and performance measures, which would be otherwise unknown, for example:

 |